 In this context, "multi-brand management" means overseeing separate brands, business units, or clients from one workspace, keeping analytics, permissions, and content workflows separated by brand but operated from a single comparison view.
 "Multiple accounts" means running more than one account on the same network (for example, five Instagram accounts or three LinkedIn pages) from the same dashboard.

-Builds Velocity, an AI social media manager used to run multiple brands across 6 channels.
+Builds Velocity, a next generation social media agent used to run multiple brands across 6 channels.
 Spent the last 30 days hands-on inside the 20 leading platforms in this category.

 How We Tested These Platforms